-Any person who has been delegated the authority to obligate or act on behalf of seq.
+AGENT Any person who has been delegated the authority to obligate or act on behalf of

-AHCCCS Arizona Health Care Cost Containment System, which is composed of the
+Arizona Health Care Cost Containment System, which is composed of the AHCCCS

-Administration, Contractors, and other arrangements through which health care services are provided to an eligible person, as defined by A.R.S. § 36-2902, et
+Administration, Contractors, and other arrangements through which health care services are provided to an eligible person, as defined by A.R.S. § 36-2902, et seq.

-AHCCCS BENEFITS See "COVERED SERVICES".
+AHCCCS BENEFITS See "COVERED SERVICES.

-AHCCCS CARE Eligible individuals and childless adults whose income is less than 100% of the

-FPL, and who are not categorically linked to another Title XIX program.
-Also known as "NON MEDICAL EXPENSE DEDUCTION MEMBER (NON-
+AHCCCS CARE Eligible individuals and childless adults whose income is less than or equal to 100% of the FPL, and who are not categorically linked to another Title XIX program.